 The mission of Lewis and Clark County Disaster and Emergency Services (DES) is to protect lives, property, and the environment through preparedness, response, recovery, and mitigation planning and activities.

-DES Coordinator Reese Martin manages the county Emergency Operations Center at the Helena Regional Airport during emergencies.
+The DES Coordinator manages the county Emergency Operations Center at the Helena Regional Airport during emergencies.